 Work in progress

 - Kalhousová, Irena, Our Jews, Our Israel!
-Origins of the foreign policy of Poland, the Czech Republic, and Hungary towards Israel (Book manuscript in preparation, intended for a University Press).
+Origins of the Foreign Policy of Poland, the Czech Republic, and Hungary towards Israel (Book manuscript sent to university presses in the UK).

 Writings for general public

 - 2022, Kalhousová, Irena, „Izrael se zlobí na Lavrova.
 Ale myslet bude hlavně na to, jak se vyhnout konflikty s Moskvou,“ Hospodářské noviny, 5.5.